collectionsasdata/part2whole/cfp.md

 13. Statements of support

-    - from the head of the library addressing what concrete measures they will take to make sure the project team has the resources it needs to complete the project.
-This may include proposed temporary revisions to job descriptions and the establishment of official working groups with representation at leadership council meetings.
+    - from the head of the library addressing what concrete measures they will take to make sure the project team has the resources it needs to complete the project - this may include proposed temporary revisions to job descriptions and the establishment of official working groups with representation at leadership council meetings

-    - from the library administrator addressing how this project will benefit their institution and how library team members will be supported in accomplishing their tasks.
+    - from the library administrator addressing how this project will benefit their institution and how library team members will be supported in accomplishing their tasks

     - from the Project Lead describing how the project will be organized